Find out your investing options

 Investments with low risk are always popular because they do not exhibit unnecessary volatility, so investors have less worry about the undertaking.

-Low-risk investment options include Fixed Deposits, National Savings Certificates, Public Provident Fund, National Pension Schemes, and Gold.
+Low-risk investment options include Fixed Deposits, National Savings Certificates, Public Provident Funds, National Pension Schemes, and Gold.
 All these investment options are primarily fixed-income type investments – guaranteeing a particular level of return.

 And gold has historically risen in value through tough times and often proves to be a hedge against inflationary pressure in the economy.